Omnilatent/OmniAdsManager/README.md

 - Set Admob Placement ID in AdMobConst.
 - Set AdNetwork used in Resources/AdNetworkSetting

+- Audience Network: Facebook's Audience Network's script does not have .asmdef file (Scripting Assembly Definition).
+You'll have to manually create a .asmdef file named "AudienceNetwork" in AudienceNetwork's folder.

 Usage:
 - To Request and Show Interstitial ads after requesting successful: